Kdyby/Autowired/docs/en/index.md

 Include in application
 ----------------------

-Package contains two traits that you can include in your PresenterComponents.
+Package contains two traits that you can include in your Components.

 The first one is just for properties and the second one is for component factories.